LiteShake/fall-2d/README.md

 # fall-2d
-A Unity game based on AI and Accelerometer !
+A 2D Unity android game based on AI and Accelerometer !